crowdAI/train-schedule-optimisation-challenge-starter-kit/utils/route_graph.md

                           str(route_section["sequence_number"])) + ")"
 ```

-This function returns "to"-node id based on a given route_section, so that the graph can be constructed correctly.
+This function returns "to"-node id for a given `route_section`

 ```python